-The HTSB provides support to all Hawai'i based teacher education programs by conducting training sessions in person and via teleconference and videoconference, as well as arranging training by partner organizations.
-In the past year, there was a slight increase in the number of Hawaii completers.
-Six hundred eighty-seven (687) individuals were recommended for licensure by Hawaii's fourteen preparation programs.
+HTSB provides support to all HTSB approved teacher education programs by conducting training sessions in person and virtually, as well as arranging training by partner organizations.
+In the past year, there was a slight increase in the number of Hawai'i completers.
+Seven hundred thirty-seven (737) individuals were recommended for licensure by Hawai'i's fourteen (14) preparation programs.